Code Debugging and Diagnostics

 Note

-If performance.py is run on a non-MPI Spheral build, it will only use 1 rank and will thread all other cores.
+If run_perf.py is run on a non-MPI Spheral build, it will only use 1 rank and will thread all other available cores.